 Faculty Advisor: Anita Krishnakumar

-Brendon Khan, Vice President
+Brendon Khan, President

 SALSA members regularly attends the South Asian Bar Association of North American annual conference in representing St. John’s Law.
 The St. John’s Law chapter of SALSA also plans and participates in a number of events to celebrate the achievements of South Asian graduates and attorneys.
 Members of SALSA are engaged in a number of diversity initiatives and activities throughout the year.